FFFROZEN090/Embedded_Machine_Learning_24ss_Group5/exercise/ex01/group5_ex01_report.md

+This study reveals that higher-degree polynomials tend to overfit the training data, leading to larger errors on the test set compared to the training set.

 ![RMS_plot](RMS_plot.png)

-And recorded error shows

 ![RMSE_dgrees_plot](RMSE_dgrees_plot.png)

-for higher degree model polynomial the testing error greater than train set wich mean the model is overfitted, so  more improvement for training needed.